JakubJDolezal/VDBforGenAI/README.md

 vdb = VectorDatabase(['some text'], encoder=encoder, tokenizer=tokenizer)

 ```
-Similarly you can pass your own encoder as a torch model.
+Similarly, you can pass your own encoder as a torch model.